justcoding5/justcoding5/README.md

 - 🌱 I’m currently learning Data Science

-- ❓ Ask me about anything related to Front End Development and related technologies
+- ❓ Ask me about anything related to Front End Development

 - 🤩I’m looking for a good project